-Our animal care teams are able to provide externship opportunities to students currently enrolled in an accredited animal behavior and/or husbandry program.
+For students currently enrolled in an accredited animal behavior and/or husbandry program.
 Duties include cleaning, feeding, monitoring health and well being and providing enrichment for companion animals in the shelter.

 ABC Animal Trainer Externship

-Our teams are able to provide externship opportunities to students currently enrolled in the Animal Behavior College program.
+For students currently enrolled in the Animal Behavior College program.
 The onboarding process includes a 1-1 mentor shift at the shelter and then students self schedule shifts to work directly with the animals.

 High School Externship

-Veterinary Assistant and RVT Externship
+Veterinary Assistant or RVT Externship